 History can’t just be taught, it has to be discovered and experienced!

-Cross-curricular links: You can take the history out of the subject but you can’t take the subject out of history!
-There is no subject that can’t be linked to history in some form and thus there are many opportunities to combine history and science or history and P.E allowing even the most resistant historians to see another side of this subject.
+Our lessons have cross curriculum links.
+You can take the history out of the subject, but you can’t take the subject out of history!
+There is no subject that can’t be linked to history in some form.
+There are many opportunities to combine history and science or history and P.E, allowing even the most resistant historians to see another side of this subject.

-Our children leave our school with the relevant foundational knowledge that their secondary education can build upon.
-They will have the skills and tools to answer their own questions about history using both modern and past sources of information.
-What is most important is that our pupils develop a love of history that will stay with them long after they have left our school.
+Through our implementation, we want children to leave our school with the relevant foundational knowledge their secondary education can build upon.
+They will have the skills and tools to answer their questions about history using both modern and past sources of information.
+Children will develop a love for history that will stay with them long after they have left our school.